curif/AgeOfJoyQuartzDocumentation/content/Documents/Upgrade/Upgrade from 0.4 to 0.5.md

 Before to proceed check if the latest version of Age of Joy, specifically version `0.5`, is available on the [Ithcio page](https://curifab.itch.io/age-of-joy).
 If not, stay tunned because it will be released soon.

 >
-> Just install the APK using [[Sidequest]]
+> Just install the APK using [[Sidequest]] or your preferred installation method.

-**Backup**: Before proceeding with the installation, it's recommended to save all your game settings and progress (cabinets positions, cabinets, roms, [[MAME]] configurations, etc.) because it could be affected by the new version.
+**Backup**: Before proceeding with the installation, it's recommended to save all your game settings and progress (cabinets positions, cabinets, [[ROM]]s, [[MAME]] configurations, etc.) because it could be affected by the new version.
 You can do this by copying the entire folder `/sdcard/Android/data/com.curif.AgeOfJoy/` to your computer (using [[Sidequest]] for example).

 ### News

 This latest iteration aims to empower users by expanding the capabilities of [[AGEBasic]], allowing for the customization of every facet of the game.
 Users can now configure Movie Posters and Lights using AGEBasic functionalities.
 They can run an AGEBasic program when a [[Room]] is loaded.

+Now it is possible to change the player position in reaction to some events.
+The typical use case is when the player inserts a coin and an AGEBasic program changes its position to look at the screen in an appropriate position.

+Another important enhancement is the possibility of design which part of a cabinet the player can pass through and which should be solid.
+Very useful for, for example, cockpit cabinets.
 ## 0.4 -> 0.5 General change log

 - Player behavior (performance):